dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 ##### Selecting a program with a different tracked entity type

-When your selected tracked entity type is a person, as in our example with Anna Jenkins, and you select a program that is not of type person but for example of a type Malaria case you will be seeing the following.
+When your selected tracked entity type is a person, as in our example with Anna Jenkins, and you select a program that is not of type person but for example of a type Malaria case you will see the following.

 ![](resources/images/capture_app/enrollment-dash-12.png)